JayasreeSuryadevara/Ecletsy/README.md

   [Ecletsy Wiki](https://github.com/JayasreeSuryadevara/Ecletsy/wiki)

 ## Features
+* User authentication and authorization for Vendor role
 * Browse through and select Products/ Vendors
 * Create a shop and add/sell your own products
 * Add products to your cart and see them